m-buschmann/monolingual_text_checker/README.md

 # Monolingual Text Checker

-Expand the text checker on macht.sprache by adding a monolingual text checking tool to highlight sensitive terms and provide alternatives and additional information within the same language.
+Project Idea: Expanding the text checker on macht.sprache by adding a monolingual text checking tool to highlight sensitive terms and provide alternatives and additional information within the same language.

 ## Installation & Usage